Pupil Premium Strategy Statement – Brookfield Community School

 2, 3

 Continue to use Thinking Reading to ensure that all students have a reading age which at least matches their chronological age - this is a 1:1 reading intervention programme designed to quickly improve reading fluency and enable students to catch up so that their reading age matches their chronological age.
-We will aim to have ‘caught up’ students in all year groups by the end of the Autumn term 2025 and our focus will then shift to the new year 7 intake each year, and any mid-year admissions.
+We will aim to have ‘caught up’ students in all year groups by the end of the Spring term 2026 and our focus will then shift to the new year 7 intake each year, and any mid-year admissions.

 Evidence shows that behaviour and mental health issues can follow as a consequence of low reading ability.